oririnat/sample-web-CTF/README.md

 - Access control
 - Session management
 - add ssl to site
+- Directory Traversal Attacks using "DirBuster"

+The tokenId saves per session rather to by sent in etch request as cookie The token dose not change ones in a while
+The token is very easy to guess

 Session IDs exposed on URL can lead to session fixation attack.
 Session IDs same before and after logout and login.
 Session Timeouts are not implemented correctly.
 Application is assigning same session ID for each new session.
 Authenticated parts of the application are protected using SSL and passwords are stored in hashed or encrypted format.
 The session can be reused by a low privileged user.